 The sub-fund currently has no minimum commitment to sustainable investments with an environmental objective aligned with the EU Taxonomy.
 The sub-fund does not commit to make taxonomy-compliant investments in fossil gas and/or nuclear energy as illustrated below.
 Nevertheless, as part of the investment strategy, it may invest in companies that are also active in these industries.
 Such investments may or may not be taxonomy aligned.

-Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy1?
+Does the financial product invest with the EU Taxonomy ? t in fossil gas and/or nuclear energy related activities that compl

 ☐ Yes:

-\square In fossil gas \square In nuclear energy
+☐ In fossil gas $\square$ In nuclear energy

 ⊠ No